Algebraic games - Playing with groups and rings: The game in general

+Instead of this iterative description, observe that the game of $A$ is just defined recursively by the property that its options are the games of the quotients $A/\langle a \rangle$, where $0 \neq a \in A$.
+This recursive description will turn out to be quite useful.

+As a trivial example, we note that $\Z$ is an $\N$-position in the game of abelian groups, in fact under both play rules.
+Under the normal play rule, Player I chooses the element $a \coloneqq 1$ and returns the trivial group $\Z/1$ to Player II, who loses immediately.
+Under the mis\`{e}re play rule, Player I may choose any prime number, for instance $a \coloneqq 7$, because the quotient group $\Z/7$ can only be moved to the trivial group by Player II.

+Let us verify that the ending condition is satisfied precisely for the Noetherian abelian groups; recall that a group is called Noetherian if there is no infinite strictly increasing chain of subgroups of $A$ \cite[Chapter 6]{AM69}.
+Using the iterative description of the game of $A$, it is clear that an infinite sequence of moves produces such an infinite strictly increasing chain of subgroups of $A$.
+Conversely, if $A_0 \subsetneq A_1 \subsetneq A_2 \subsetneq \cdots$ is such a chain of subgroups of $A$, then we may choose elements $a_i \in A_i \setminus A_{i-1}$ for $i \geq 1$, and these constitute an infinite sequence of moves in the game of $A$.
+But an abelian group $A$ is Noetherian if and only if $A$ is finitely generated; this follows since $\Z$ is a Noetherian ring \cite[Proposition 6.5]{AM69}.
+Thus, we have proven:

+\begin{prop} The game of an abelian group $A$ satisfies the ending condition if and only if $A$ is finitely generated. \end{prop}

+Similar remarks apply to the games of groups and rings: The moves in the game of a group $G$ may be described by elements $a_1,a_2,\dotsc$ in $G$ such that $a_j$ is not contained in the normal subgroup $\clos{a_1,\dotsc,a_{j-1}}$ generated by the previous elements.
+The ending condition is satisfied precisely when there is no infinite strictly increasing chain of normal subgroups of $G$; this property may hold even if the group is not finitely generated.
+Similarly, the moves in the game of a ring $R$ may be described by elements $a_1,a_2,\dotsc$ in $R$ such that $a_j$ is not contained in the ideal $\langle a_1,\dotsc,a_{j-1}\rangle$ generated by the previous elements.
+The ending condition is satisfied precisely when $R$ is Noetherian, i.e.\ when there is no infinite strictly increasing chain of ideals of $R$.
+Notice that every non-trivial ring $R$ has a move to the zero ring $R/\langle 1 \rangle = 0$.
+In other words, all non-trivial rings are normal $\N$-positions.
+It is more challenging to determine the mis\`{e}re $\N$-positions.

+In order to study and prove some of the properties of the games of groups, abelian groups and rings at once, and even further examples of algebraic structures not covered in this paper, it makes sense to unify these games with the help of universal algebra \cite{BS} as follows:

-\begin{defi} Given some algebraic structure $A$, i.e. a (non-empty) set equipped with various functions with various arities (\cite[II, \S 1]{BS}), a player chooses two non-equal elements $a \neq b$ in $A$ and replaces $A$ by the algebraic structure of the same type $A / (a \sim b)$, which is defined to be $A/\sim$, where $\sim$ is the congruence relation on $A$ generated by $(a,b)$ (\cite[II, \S 5]{BS}).
-The game ends when $A$ has only one element.
-One might call $A/(a \sim b)$ a \textit{principal quotient} of $A$. \end{defi}
+\begin{defi} Given some algebraic structure $A$ of some signature \cite[II, \S 1]{BS}, i.e.\ a set equipped with various functions with various arities as prescribed by the signature, a move in the \emph{game of $A$} consists of choosing two elements $a \neq b$ in $A$ and replacing $A$ by the quotient structure $A / (a \sim b)$ of the same signature.
+This is defined to be $A/{\sim}$, where $\sim$ is the congruence relation on $A$ generated by $(a,b)$ \cite[II, \S 5]{BS}.
+The game ends as soon as $A$ has at most one element left. \end{defi}